glenmurphy/dcspanel/Readme.md

 ### Work needed

 - Design
-- Support more control types (e.g. the CDU is currently missing the rocker switches)
+- More control types (e.g. the CDU is currently missing the rocker switches)
+- The remaining 98% of the work